~ SWEDE Seed ~

 We really like swede, as a verstatile and tasty winter vegetable.

-Swede, like potato, is a good way to grow a decent amount of food in an small space.
+Swede, like potato, is a good way to grow a decent amount of food in a small space.

-Sow the seed outdoors in late spring - from early May through June.
+Sow the seed outdoors in late spring - from early May to mid June.

 Keep them weeded, & cover or pick off caterpillars, and you should have nice big roots in autumn.